Borussia Dortmund Handball

 Borussia Dortmund (Ballspielverein Borussia 1909 e.V.
-Dortmund, BVB, BVB 09) is a German women's handball team from Dortmund.
-They compete in the Handball-Bundesliga Frauen since 2015–2016 season, the top division in Germany.
+Dortmund, BVB, BVB 09) is a German professional women's handball team from Dortmund.
+They have competed in the Handball-Bundesliga Frauen since 2015–2016 season, the top division in Germany.

 They won the Handball-Bundesliga Frauen in 2021 and competed in the 2021–22 Women's EHF Champions League the following season.